This site was last updated on April 9, 2017

 ...or YOU may choose one of the other Categories of CLIC Membership

-($25.00 per household of up to two named adults and all other adults and children in one HOUSEHOLD OR ($35.00 per entity - one named adult per BUSINESS or ORGANIZATION OR five consecutive annual payment of $100.00 each or $500.00 in one sum for a LIFE Membership) and name a second voting member ... all members in the LIFE MEMBER'S Household are counted as CLIC Members.
+($25.00 per household of up to two named adults and all other adults and children in one HOUSEHOLD OR ($35.00 per entity - one named adult per BUSINESS or ORGANIZATION OR five consecutive annual payment of $100.00 each or $500.00 in one sum for a LIFE Membership) and name a second voting member ... all who reside in the LIFE MEMBER'S Household are counted as CLIC Members.

 CLIC's membership is open to all who are interested in the Chiputneticook Lakes of northeastern Maine and western New Brunswick.
 You need NOT own property in the area of the Chiputneticook Lakes to BE A MEMBER OF CLIC.